r-lidar/lidR/README.md

 # Install lidR from github

 Since version 1.1.0 the package contains C++ code.
-The process to install the package from github for Windows users is more complex than before as tou need tools to be able to compile C++ code.
+The process to install the package from github for Windows users is more complex than before as you need developpement tools to be able to compile C++ code.

-## Install dependencies

-    installed.packages(c("rgl","reshape2","tools","parallel","fields","raster","rgdal","plyr","rgeos","data.table","dplyr","sp","Rcpp"))

 ## Install development tools

 ### Linux users

-Install R development package
+Install R development package ̀sudo apt-get install r-base-dev`

-    sudo apt-get install r-base-dev

 ### Windows users

 Install Rtools: https://cran.r-project.org/bin/windows/Rtools/